anyproto/anytype-heart/docs/proto.md

 ### Rpc.Membership.RegisterPaymentRequest
-Generate a unique id for payment request (for mobile clients) Generate a link to Stripe where user can pay for the membership (for desktop client)
+Generate a unique id for payment request (for mobile clients) Generate a link to Stripe/Crypto where user can pay for the membership (for desktop client)
-TODO: GO-3347 rename GetPaymentUrl to RegisterPaymentRequest